-We will incur significant increased costs as a result of operating as a public company, and our management will be required to devote substantial time to meet compliance obligations.
+We will incur significant increased costs as a result of operating as a public company, and our management will be required to devote substantial time to meet compliance obliquations.

 As a public company, we will incur significant legal, accounting and other expenses that we did not incur as a private company.
-We will be subject to the reporting requirements of the Securities Exchange Act of 1934, or the Exchange Act, the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, as well as rules subsequently implemented by the Securities and Exchange Commission, or SEC, the Dodd-Frank Wall Street Reform and Protection Act and The NASDAQ Stock Market, or NASDAQ, that impose significant requirements on public companies, including requiring establishment and maintenance of effective disclosure and financial controls and changes in corporate governance practices.
-We expect these rules and regulations to substantially increase our legal and financial compliance costs and to make some activities more time-consuming and costly.
-If these requirements divert the attention of our management and personnel from other business concerns, they could have a material adverse effect on our business, financial condition and results of operations.
-The increased costs will decrease our net income or increase our net loss, and may require us to reduce costs in other areas of our business or increase the prices of our products or services.
-For example, we expect these rules and regulations will make it more difficult and more expensive for us to obtain and maintain director and officer liability insurance.
-We cannot predict or estimate the amount or timing of additional costs we may incur to respond to these requirements.
-The impact of these requirements could also make it more difficult for us to attract and retain qualified persons to serve on our board of directors, our board committees or as executive officers.
+We will be subject to the reporting requirements of the Securities Exchange Act of 1934, or the Exchange Act, the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, as well as rules subsequently implemented by the Securities and Exchange Commission, or SEC, and The NASDAQ Stock Market, or NASDAQ, that impose significant requirements on public companies, including requiring establishment and maintenance of effective disclosure and financial controls and changes in corporate governance practices.
+The Exchange Act will require, among other things, that we file annual, quarterly and current reports with respect to our business and financial condition.
+In addition, on July 21, 2010, the Dodd-Frank Wall Street Reform and Protection Act, or the Dodd-Frank Act, was enacted.
+There are significant corporate governance and executive compensation-related provisions in the Dodd-Frank Act that require the SEC to adopt additional rules and regulations in these areas.
+The requirements of these rules and regulations will increase our legal and financial compliance costs, make some activities more difficult, time-consuming or costly and may also place undue strain on our personnel, systems and resources.
+Our management and other personnel will need to devote a substantial amount of time to these new compliance initiatives.
+In addition, we expect these rules and regulations to make it more difficult and more expensive for us to obtain director and officer liability insurance, and we may be required to accept reduced policy limits and coverage or incur substantially higher costs to obtain the same or similar coverage.
+As a result, it may be more difficult for us to attract and retain qualified people to serve on our Board of Directors, our board committees or as executive officers.